zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     git commit -m "Initial Commit"
     ```

 11. Let's push our code to GitHub.
-Run the following command in your Powershell terminal.
+Run the following command in your PowerShell terminal.

     ```powershell
     git push -u origin main